-Pharmacy Practice is a free full-text peer-reviewed journal with a scope on pharmacy practice.
-Pharmacy Practice is published quarterly.
-Pharmacy Practice does not charge any publication fee to the authors.
-The current and future absence of any article processing charges (APCs) is signed in the MoU with the Center for Pharmacy Practice Innovation (CPPI) at Virginia Commonwealth University (VCU) School of Pharmacy.
-Pharmacy Practice is the consequence of the efforts of a number of colleagues from different Universities who belief in collaborative publishing: no one pays, no one receives.
-Pharmacy Practice is funded through the corporate responsibility funds of Centro de Investigaciones y Publicaciones Farmaceuticas.
+Pharmacy Practice is a free available, open access, peer-reviewed journal with a scope on pharmacy practice.
+Pharmacy Practice does not charge and will never charge any publication fee or article processing charge (APC) to the authors.
+All the articles are free-access without delay (no embargo period).
+Pharmacy Practice is published using a continuous flow system with four issues quarterly closed.The current and future absence of any APCs is signed in the memorandum of understanding with the Center for Pharmacy Practice Innovation (CPPI) at the Virginia Commonwealth University (VCU) School of Pharmacy.
+Pharmacy Practice is the consequence of the efforts of a number of colleagues from different universities who believe in collaborative publishing: nobody pays, nobody gets paid.

 Although focusing on the practice of pharmacy, Pharmacy Practice covers a wide range of pharmacy activities, such as, pharmaceutical care, social pharmacy, pharmacy education, process and outcome research, clinical pharmacy, health promotion and education, health informatics, and pharmacoepidemiology, as well as many others.